 Research indicates that young people with strong social and emotional skills are more likely to:

-• obtain better grades• have a higher income and better jobs• be in good health• be happy• be physically active• become an active citizen.
+• obtain better grades• have a higher income and better jobs• be in good health• be happy• be physically active• be more involved in their community.